wishgender/OS_Assignment2-Lazuli_Rogers/readme.md

 `./banker` will run the main program.
 It will read the data in `input.bank` and determine whether or not it is in a safe state.
 If it is in a safe state, the safe sequence will be printed to the console.

+A random request will be generated from one of the processes, and if it can safely be granted, it will do so.
+If resources are insufficient, it will be denied.
+If the process asks for more than its maximum, an error will be thrown.

 ## Expected Output

 When properly executed, the output should look like this: